thomasWeise/moptipy/README.md

 Metaheuristic optimization algorithms are methods for solving hard problems.
 Here we provide an API that can be used to implement them and to experiment with them.
+The codes in this repository are ued as examples in the book [Optimization Algorithms](https://thomasweise.github.io/oa/) which I am currently writing.
+Its full sources are available on GitHub at <https://github.com/thomasWeise/oa>.

 ## 2. Installation